Friday, May 1, 2020

 Both sides sustained wounds.
 Cadet James Spearman of Newberry was shot in the hand.
 A Michigan cavalryman was shot from his horse and apparently abandoned by his squad as they disengaged from the fight.

 His identity is something of a mystery.
 After searching regimental records, I concluded he was James O. Callaghan, from Grand Rapids, Mich., who enlisted at age 41 and would have been one of the oldest members of Company E. Yet some family members say that DNA tests indicate he was from Kentucky.
-The 11th and 12th Kentucky Cavalry were part of the raid, but I have not found their fosters.
+The 11th and 12th Kentucky Cavalry were part of the raid, but I have not found their rosters.

 We will call him Callahan, because that's the name of his descendants.
 Some of the Southerners were eager to finish off the fallen Yankee, but the Moore family rescued him and saved his life.
 He recovered in a wayside hospital in Greenville, which was occupied by Union forces after the war.
 At some point, Callahan returned to the scene of the battle, was charmed by the farmer's teenage daughter, Emily Catherine Moore (1847-1904), known as "Caty."
 They moved (possibly eloped) to Texas, where their son was born in 1867.
 They named him Elijah, after Caty's grandfather, and called him "Lige."